dev-cycles/contextive/CONTRIBUTING.md

 ### Formatting

 All F# code should be formatted with [Fantomas](https://github.com/fsprojects/fantomas).
-If you use Visual Studio Code with the DevContainer (see below) this should happen automatically on save.
+If you use Visual Studio Code with the [devenv](#development-environment) environment (see below) and install the recommended extensions, this should happen automatically on save.

 ## Documentation